mthl/guix-artwork/website/drafts/grafts-continued.md

 # Gathering dynamic dependencies

-To address this, all these individual dynamic dependencies need to be gathered somehow instead of being treated one-by-one.
+To address this, all these individual dynamic dependencies need to be gathered somehow instead of being treated one by one.
 Conceptually, we would like to, roughly, do a first pass lowering packages to derivations as if grafting was disabled, build all these derivations, and then do a second pass determine which packages in the graph need to be grafted and